Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-one.md

 ![](images/cmio/Package.png)

-OK, **stretch your legs for a moment** and we'll start configuring the extension.
+OK, **stretch your legs for a moment** and we'll start configuring the extension and app source.

 Ready?